frederic-auchere/OHP/README.md

 - The gain g(**x**) and read noise R(**x**) can be measured simultaneously using a method called the [Photon Transfer Curve (PTC)](ptc.ipynb) analysis.

 - The PTC analysis will typically provide the mean value of the gain over the detector.
 The pixel-to-pixel variations of the gain are called the '[flat-field](flats.ipynb)' and can be measured using a uniform light source.
-By extension, the term flat-field is used to describe the combination of all the mutiplicative terms that affect the spatial variations of the response of the instrument (*e.g.* the vignetting).
+By extension, the term flat-field is used to describe the combination of all the multiplicative terms that affect the spatial variations of the response of the instrument (*e.g.* the vignetting).

 It is worth noting that thermal electrons cannot be distinguished from photo-electrons.
 They obey to the same Poisson statistics.

+## Targets

+- Messier 31 (galaxy)
+- NGC 7000 (emission nebula)
+- Veil nebula (supernova remnant)
+- Messier 13 (globular cluster).